|Convert this page to a PDF|

 Chief Electoral Officer

 An officer of the Legislature, the Chief Electoral Officer is responsible for the fair and impartial administration of the electoral process in BC pursuant to the Election Act, the Recall and Initiative Act and the Referendum Act.
 Elections BC also administers campaign financing and advertising rules under the Local Elections Campaign Financing Act.
-The Chief Electoral Officer heads Elections BC, the independent, non-partisan office responsible for administering provincial elections, plebiscites, voter registration and list maintenance, enumerations, referenda, electoral boundaries, election financing, registration of political parties and constituency associations, registration of election advertisers, recall petitions, initiative petitions and initiative votes, and other aspects of the provincial electoral process.
+The Chief Electoral Officer heads Elections BC, the non-partisan office responsible for administering provincial elections, plebiscites, voter registration and list maintenance, enumerations, referenda, electoral boundaries, election financing, registration of political parties and constituency associations, registration of election advertisers, recall petitions, initiative petitions and initiative votes, and other aspects of the provincial electoral process.

 Toll-Free: 1 800-661-8683